Les Misérables Cast & Characters: Who’s Who

-When the epic six-part television adaptation of Victor Hugo’s literary classic Les Misérables makes its debut on MASTERPIECE on PBS this spring, fans will be sure to recognize the star-studded cast.
+The epic six-part television adaptation of Victor Hugo’s literary classic Les Misérables on MASTERPIECE on PBS has an uber-talented, star-studded cast that fans have fallen in love with!
 Check out our round-up of who’s who in the Les Misérables cast and where you’ve seen (and loved) them before.

 West plays the previously imprisoned Jean Valjean, the story’s hero – “the best superhero that’s ever been written about,” according to West – whose journey for redemption and good is anything but easy.
 West also stars in The Affair (with Mrs. Wilson star Ruth Wilson), and previously in the gritty classic The Wire.
 He also recently performed alongside Keira Knightley in the feature film Colette, which earned him a British Independent Film Award nomination for Best Supporting Actor.